 The machete is an extremely effective survival tool.
-It combines the chopping power of the hatchet with the finesse of the knife.
+It combines the chopping power of the hatchet with the finesse of a knife.
 There are many different styles of machetes designed for different tasks.
-Here are some of the basic types and their uses:
+Here are some of the basic types and their uses

 The parang machete is my personal favorite.
 It was designed in conjunction with the British Army.
 It has excellent edge retention, and a great feel.
 When you hold it seems to become part of your arm.

 The panga machete originated in Africa where it has been used in many conflicts.
 The panga, parang, bolo, and kukri all have the weight focused on the end of the blade where it provides more chopping force.
 The panga can be used effectively for slashing through light underbrush.

 The heavy machete is the heavyweight of our lineup.
 With chopping force greater than that of a hatchet, the heavy machete can do some serious damage to solid wood.